Understanding Root Canal Treatments

 How to take care of yourself after a root canal

-Post-treatment care involves eating soft foods, avoiding chewing on the treated tooth, refraining from smoking, and maintaining good oral hygiene practices.
+Post-treatment care involves avoiding chewing on the treated tooth, refraining from smoking, and maintaining good oral hygiene practices.

 Additional Common Questions